NASA-AMMOS/aerie/docs/source/contribute/documentation/docs-pr.rst

 For Documentation PRs, the following guidelines apply:

 * Test the instructions against the product.
 For all tests you must use a clean, new install unless otherwise specified in the issue.
-* Make sure the PR renders with no errors and that make preview does not return any errors.
+* Make sure the PR renders with no errors and that ``make dirhtml-ext`` does not return any errors.
 * Cite the issue you are fixing in the PR comments and use screenshots to show changes in formatting.
-* In the subject line of the PR prepend the subject with ``[Aerie Issue Number]``.
 * Apply the ``documentation`` label to your PR.

-If you have any questions about the process, ask the maintainer of the project you're working on.
+If you have any questions about the process, ask a question in `GitHub Discussions <https://github.com/NASA-AMMOS/aerie/discussions>`__.

 Best practices for content submission
 =====================================